CigdemTongal/cigdemtongal.github.io/_posts/2022-10-01-why-we-crave-stories.md

 ---
-tags: tag1, tag4, tag5
+layout: category-post
+title:  "Why do we crave stories?"
+date:   2022-10-01
-categories: category5, category6
+categories: writing
-image: story.webp
 ---
-# Why do we crave stories?

 ## And what does it mean for organizations?

 ![Story.webp](https://miro.medium.com/v2/resize:fit:1100/format:webp/0*Fkt-qfdnS9MIytv5)